 Along with your ‘coming soon’ landing page, it’s also a good idea to include an opt-in in your email signature to passively grow your email list.
 With a simple text link included in your email sign-off, you can invite your email correspondents to sign up (through your landing page) to hear about your upcoming website launch.

 Taking this small step helps you reach a large audience and get some good exposure, as DMR data shows that on average, 121 business emails are received each day.
 Think about all of the emails you send each week–and all of the potential opportunities those emails present for sign ups.

 3. Do some outreach to your existing contacts

 You likely already have a network of connections who are interested in your work and what you’re doing, so consider doing some outreach to your existing contacts alongside your other efforts.

 Your existing contacts are a goldmine and should always come first before seeking out new contacts to build out your list.
 These are people from whom you’ve already gained trust and have a relationship with, so nurturing them versus starting from scratch is always a good first step strategy.

 -Bob Dunn, WordPress Expert

-Now, this doesn’t mean sending a mass-email to your entire address book–but it does mean re-connecting with friends, peers, and contacts who may have interest in your new website.
+Now, this doesn’t mean sending a mass email to your entire address book–but it does mean reconnecting with friends, peers, and contacts who may have an interest in your new website.
 Send some emails, reconnect over LinkedIn, or simply pick up the phone and start a conversation.
-Take a personalized approach that’s more genuine and authentic than mass message.
+Take a personalized approach that’s more genuine and authentic than mass messaging.

 To help provide some additional insight into why outreach to existing contacts is important during this process, we reached out to email expert Sophia Le.
 Sophia recommends reaching out to people you already know and sharing the good news about what you have in the works: